|If your CM cycle is||you can accumulate

 - Registration receipt if purchased on-site, for a single day event,

 - Event badge if issued only on-site, for a single day event

-If the Sponsor does not issue a proof-of-participation record, then the Diplomate will need one of the following:
+If the Sponsor does not issue a proof-of-participation record, any one of the following will be acceptable:

 - Registration record and evidence of physical presence in the city on the days claimed for CM credit, e.g., approved expense report or purchase receipts